paldhous/ucsc/2020/multimedia-journalism/md/data-processing-r.md

 - `bind_rows` Append one data data frame to another, combining data from columns with the same name.
 - `unique` remove duplicate rows.

-There are also various functions to **join** data, which we will explore below.
+There are also various functions to **join** data, which we will explore later.

 These functions can be chained together using the "pipe" operator `%>%`, which makes the output of one line of code the input for the next.
 This allows you to run through a series of operations in a logical order.
 I find it helpful to think of `%>%` as meaning "then."